clelandlab/quick/docs/API References/helper.md

 data = quick.load_data("path/to/data1.csv", "path/to/data2.csv").T # combine two scan
 p, perr, r2, fig = quick.fitResonator(data[0], data[3] + 1j * data[4])
 ```

+**Details**:

+If your fitting phase is opposite to the expected, set initial values of `Qi` and `Qc` with negative values in `p0`.
+This is caused by unphysical data that encloses the origin in the complex plane, which is typically due to imprecision in calibrating the off-resonant point for near-critically-damped resonators.